nate-thegrate/vegan-chef/recipes/bread/raspberry jam.md

 Heat the raspberries in a pot, using a potato masher to smash them into jam.

-Add some thickener, then add the sweetener and let it cool.
+Stir it as it simmers for a few minutes, then mix in the sweetener & guar gum and let it cool.

+(Amounts aren't listed since it depends on personal preference, and there's usually no consistency in the amount of strawberries I'm working with.)